tytydraco/yessleep/out/The_Merman_is_Not_Your_Friend.md

 But the fish thrashed, slamming against the glass; it fell and shattered.
 My fiancé hurried to clean up the shards as I scooped the fish; heavy like a grapefruit, as if it had absorbed the water, and I rushed it to the bathroom.

-I let the tap run, and the water rose slowly, submerging its flopping body.
+I let the tap running, and the water rose slowly, submerging its flopping body.
 I washed my slippery hands of its smell; it swam around the tub, flashing its colors like stained glass.

 “How pretty.”
 I reached in and caressed it; the fish seemed to enjoy my touch.
 Ack!
 It bit me.
 I yanked my finger; blood welled up to the size of a needle pin, and I instinctively sucked it.
 The fish grinned at me.
 It really did!
 I wasn’t imagining it.
 Those rows of tiny, sharp teeth made me bolt out in panic.